geomagpy/magpy/magpy/gui/README_gui.md

 (MagPy 2.0.0).

 Example5.sec contains variation data and independent F from the observatory.
-In order to consider the pier difference between F and DI pier one has to provide such data by modifying the analysis parameters.
+In order to consider the pier difference between F and DI pier one has to either to correct F data in advance using i.e. the offset method.
+Alternatively, you can also adopt F baselines when activating this within **Options**.

 For our analysis the delta F values have already been considered in the F record and other deltas are negligible.
 We can directly use the Analyze button.
 This will result in a plot of D,I,F and basevalues as well as a detailed